Symptoms, causes, and treatments for

-Stomach pain is usually referred to as “abdominal pain.”
+Stomach pain is usually called “abdominal pain.”
 Not all stomach pain symptoms actually originate in your belly.

 Stomach pain isn’t a disorder by itself.
 That’s because hundreds of different medical conditions could be causing your pain.